imightexist/collabcraft/README.md

 3. in directory of paper make a folder called "plugins"
 4. put jar in plugins
 ## changes for each major version
-- 1.3: fix after testing
+- 1.3: getting the plugin to actually work
 - 1.2: get plugin to load
 - 1.1: fix before testing
 - 1.0: add base code